emccorson/onsenguide/GUIDE.md

 toolbar.
 You can also use `div.left` and `div.right` to position elements to the left and right of the toolbar.

+Run the app, log in to move to the Home page, and you should now see a toolbar with the text "Home" in the center.

+##### Next steps

+Try adding `div.left` and `div.right` to the toolbar (in the same way as `div.center` has already been added).
+Notice how using the `left` and `right` classes automatically positions each `div` in the correct place.

 ## Splitter menu to About page

-Now let's see how to add a collapsable side-menu.
-We're going to add links to other pages in the side-menu, so let's create a new page.
+Now let's see how to add a collapsable side menu.
+We're going to add links to other pages in the side menu, so let's create a new page.
 Create a new file `about.html` and paste this:

 ```html